nemethf/single-key-completion/README.md

 # Emacs completion with a single keystroke

-Single-key file provides `single-key-completing-read`, which can be used as a `completing-read-function`.
+single-key-completion provides `single-key-completing-read`, which can be used as a `completing-read-function`.
 With the help of tmm.el, it assigns a single-key shortcut to each completion candidate when there is only a handful of completion candidates.
 When there are lots of candidates, tmm runs out of shortcuts and `single-key-completing-read`